 - Fundamentals and applications of the Atomic Force Microscopy. - Tip-surface interaction forces. - Introduction to the main AFM scanning modes. - Theory of Amplitude Modulation Atomic Force Microscopy. - Overview of the AFM instrumental setup. - Overview of vibrational spectroscopy: normal modes of molecules and solids. - Raman spectroscopy: Elastic and inelastic scattering. - Molecular vibration and polarizability.
 Classical and semiclassical approach to Raman effect. - Instrumental setups and microscopy tools.

-Notes: The course (20 hours duration) is active in the first year.
-The training activity provides laboratory experiments: i) determination of the size distribution of nanoparticles distributed on a flat surface; ii) application of the MicroRaman technique.
+Notes: The training activity provides laboratory experiments: i) determination of the size distribution of nanoparticles distributed on a flat surface; ii) application of the Micro-Raman technique.